What is a State of Emergency?

 Where do I put my decal on my car?

-Decals must be displayed in the lower left-hand corner of the windshield above the vehicle inspection sticker, where they are not obstructed by any other items to include window tinting, other decals, etc. Officials must be able to clearly read the decal from outside the vehicle.
+Decals must be displayed in the lower left-hand corner of the windshield, where they are not obstructed by any other items to include window tinting, other decals, etc. Officials must be able to clearly read the decal from outside the vehicle.
 Please note that re-entry will not be allowed if a current, intact decal is not affixed to the windshield as designated.

 How do I replace a decal if I get a new vehicle?